Akshat-Mishra101/tictactoe-python-3.0/README.md

 # tictactoe-python-3.0

-This is a CLI based tictactoe game, written in python 3.0 the game makes use of a python dictionary to store the values of the board.
+This is a Robust CLI based tictactoe game, written in python 3.0 the game makes use of a python dictionary to store the values of the board.

 The game starts with a menu with 3 options, option 1 starts a single round game for two players